CrazyDiamond73/TheBatmanWhoLaughss/README.md

-- 👋 Hi, I’m @TheBatmanWhoLaughss
+- 👋 Hi, I’m @CrazyDiamond
+-
 - 👀 I’m interested in making discord bots and games
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...